Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 Optimizing your website for voice search doesn’t mean you should abandon your original keywords – after all, regular search isn’t going anywhere – but rather, you can enhance your current content strategy with a variety of keywords.

-Monitoring SEO for Schools
+Monitoring SEO for Education Websites

 Search engine optimization isn’t a one-time thing – it’s a lifetime project.
 Since search algorithms change with internet trends and user activity, you’re never done optimizing your site.

-With that in mind, an important aspect of SEO for higher education is having a robust strategy in place to monitor your website’s search rankings.
+With that in mind, an important aspect of SEO for education websites is having a robust strategy in place to monitor your website’s search rankings.
 That way, you check up on your site, identify any pitfalls, and ensure that everything is performing how you’d like it to.

 But how do you measure SEO?
 HubSpot suggests that you pay attention to these metrics in order to assess the effectiveness of your strategy: